 Vistaprint’s masks are made to ensure proper filtration, breathability, and comfort.
 Their masks feature adjustable ear straps.
 For every mask you buy, they’ll give 10 percent to support local small businesses impacted by the coronavirus.

 What we think: Of the dozens of masks we tested for this story, Vistaprint’s are among our favorites.
 Adjustable ear loops, a bendable wire nose strip, stretchy fabric, and an added lower section that hugs your chin make this mask fit several different face shapes securely and comfortably.
 It doesn’t feel constricting or heavy and it looks cute enough and is really well made.
 The fabric is synthetic but moisture-wicking, so it feels a little hotter than a lightweight 100-percent cotton mask but it didn’t make us sweat — even after wearing it on a hot day.
 These masks pass the light test on their own, but Vistaprint also sells replaceable filters in packs of 10, which easily slide into the mask’s inner pocket.

 Hedley & Bennett

 One of the first brands to start making fabric masks, Hedley & Bennett added these two-ply cotton face masks to their collection of very stylish, well-crafted aprons and chef’s gear.
 With each purchase, they will donate a mask to essential workers in need.

-What we think: Now in their third round of design, Hedley & Bennett’s masks have a metal nose strip and a longer body so, according to Strategist Writer Nikita Richardson, they won’t ride up as much when you’re talking.
-They also feature easily adjustable ear loops.
+What we think: Now in fourth round of design, Hedley & Bennett’s masks have a metal nose strip and a longer body so, according to former Strategist Writer Nikita Richardson, they won’t ride up as much when you’re talking.
+They also feature easily adjustable ear loops and an inner pocket for adding a filter.
 The masks come in 8 different colors, all of which pass the light test.